Goda’s Slave – Chapter 7: Twin Gardens

 “How exact?”

 The assistant looked at her with irritation.
 “Exact.
-The province in the Upperland, the city, the farm, the exact address of the house if it has one.”
+The province in the Upperland, the town, the farm, the exact address of the house if it has one.”
 Her tone made it sound as if it had all been obvious somehow.

 “Do I need to mention which room in the house, or that it was on my mother’s kitchen table?”
 Kanna was being facetious, but the assistant merely shook her head and started sifting through another stack of paperwork.